rdzhulai/drl-navigation/README.md

 5. **Simple dynamic obstacles**
 6. **Complex static and dynamic obstacles**

-For a comprehensive description of each scenario, see section 5 of the article【3†source】.
+For a comprehensive description of each scenario, see section 5 of the article [Link to PDF](./article/article.pdf).

 ### Training Process
 The DQN model is trained using reinforcement learning techniques, focusing on maximizing cumulative rewards by avoiding collisions and navigating efficiently.
-Details of the training process are elaborated in section 6 of the article【3†source】.
+Details of the training process are elaborated in section 6 of the article [Link to PDF](./article/article.pdf).

 ## Experiments and Evaluation